How to Drop Out of High School and Still Succeed in Life

 But you don't need a lecture.
 You have your own reasons for considering this path.
 And maybe you've already pursued it and just need some extra guidance to help you move forward from where you are right now.

 So how do you drop out of high school without messing up your future?
 Great question.
 No single formula exists that will work for everyone.
-However, taking some of the seven actions below might go a long way toward keeping you out of trouble while steering you closer to success.
+However, a high school dropout can be successful by taking some of the seven actions below.
+These steps could go a long way toward keeping you out of trouble while steering you closer to success.

 1. Ensure That You Can Legally Drop Out

 Every state in America has mandatory schooling.
-So, depending on the particular state, all students are legally required to stay in school until reaching the age of 16, 17, or 18.
-That means you first need to know the legal age to drop out of school in your state [https://nces.ed.gov/programs/statereform/tab5_1.asp].
-As of 2015:
+It is against the law for a child not to go to school.
+If you don't attend a public, private, or parochial school, you must be homeschooled in accordance with your state's laws.
+So, at what age can you drop out of school without parental consent?
+Depending on the particular state, all students are legally required to stay in school until reaching the age of 16, 17, 18, or 19 (if they don't graduate first).
+That means you cannot drop out of middle school.
+It also means that it's essential to know the legal age to drop out of school in your state.
+As of 2017:6

 - Twenty-four states (48 percent) require schooling until age 18.

-- Eleven states (22 percent) require schooling until age 17.
+- Ten states (20 percent) require schooling until age 17.